GSA/open-gsa-redesign/_apidocs/entity-api.md

 * It can return only the first 10,000 records.
 * The following characters are not allowed to be sent in the parameter values with the API request: & \| { } ^ \

-**Additional Features of the Entity Management API:** It can serve as an Extract API with the addition of "format" parameter in the request.
+**Additional Features of the Entity Management API:** It can serve as an Extract API with the addition of "format" parameter in the request.<br>
 Following are the key features of the Entity Management Extract API:
 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
 * It returns asynchronous responses by sending file downloadable link.
 * It returns data in the JSON or CSV format as selected by the user.
 * It can return only the first 1,000,000 records.

+**Coming Soon:**
+The Public FAPIIS entities that are registered will be returned by the API.
+Please refer to the “integrityInformation” references in this page.
+* Alpha Deployment: 08/08/2022.
+* Production Deployment: To be determined.

 <p><small><a href="#">Back to top</a></small></p>